rancher/os/GETTING_STARTED.md

 Like other minimalist Linux distributions, RancherOS boots incredibly quickly, generally in 5-10 seconds.
 Starting Docker containers is nearly instant, similar to starting any other process.
 This quickness is ideal for organizations adopting microservices and autoscaling.

-Docker is an open-source platform designed for developers, system admins, and DevOps, it used to build, ship, and run containers, using simple yet powerful CLI, you can get started with Docker from [here](https://docs.docker.com/userguide/).
+Docker is an open-source platform designed for developers, system admins, and DevOps, it is used to build, ship, and run containers, using simple yet powerful CLI, you can get started with Docker from [Docker user guide](https://docs.docker.com/userguide/).

 ## Installing RancherOS
 ### Using Vagrant